mmujadidnaeem/Android-App-Development/README.md

 	4. Engineering Maintainable Android Apps
 	5. Capstone MOOC for "Android App Development"

-Note: all of the programming assignments will be updated soon!
+Note: code of all of the programming assignments will be updated soon!